jdelon02/agent-os/templates/instructions/create-tasks-list.md

 <instructions>
   ACTION: Create spec.md with all sections
-  FILL: Use spec details from steps 1-4 and KB context if available
+  FILL: Use spec details from steps 1-4 and Phase 4 validation context
   MAINTAIN: Clear, concise descriptions
-  ENHANCE: Leverage KB context for consistency and alignment
+  ENHANCE: Leverage validation context for consistency and alignment
 </instructions>

 </step>